MxFrgsn/COMP2001-CW2/README.md

 ## Project Description:
 The **Trail Microservice** is a well-being-focused outdoor trail application designed to enhance user exploration and outdoor experiences.
 The service allows users to manage trails by creating, viewing, and interacting with all trail information, ensuring a seamless and efficient experience for outdoor enthusiasts.

- This GitHub repository contains the complete backend implementation of the service, developed using Python and documented with Swagger using Mircosoft SQL for data management.
+This GitHub repository contains the backend implementation of the service, developed using Python and documented with Swagger using Mircosoft SQL for data management.

 ## Installation Instructions: